karafka/karafka/README.md

 If you are interested in our commercial services, please contact [Maciej Mensfeld (maciej@coditsu.io)](mailto:maciej@coditsu.io) directly.

+## Sponsorship

+We are looking for sustainable sponsorship.
+If your company is relying on Karafka framework or simply want to see Karafka evolve faster to meet your requirements, please consider backing the project.
+Please contact [Maciej Mensfeld (maciej@coditsu.io)](mailto:maciej@coditsu.io) directly for more details.

 ## Notice

 Karafka framework and Karafka team are __not__ related to Kafka streaming service called CloudKarafka in any matter.
 We don't recommend nor discourage usage of their platform.